Coast mole: Description

 The coast mole is generally less than 200 mm long, with the tail being one-fourth of its total length.
 The fur is uniformly black.
 The skull is relatively narrow and long, with a sublacrimal-maxillary ridge that is underdeveloped.
 Teeth are uncrowned and evenly spaced.

 Distribution and habitat

 The coast mole has a disjunct distribution, occurring from the western end of British Columbia, Canada through the western regions of Oregon and Washington, and in some parts of Northern California (coastal regions).
 The most extreme divergence of range for the coast mole has been seen to reach some parts of west-central Idaho.
 The species has a primarily fossorial lifestyle, but is not restricted solely to underground habitats.
 Like many other species of moles, it is capable of surfacing for scavenging purposes and juvenile dispersals, especially in the summer months.
-It may inhabit, but is not restricted to, agricultural land, sand dunes, grassy-meadows, sage brush, deciduous forest, and pine forests (woodpine, hemlock, and redwood).
+It may inhabit, but is not restricted to, agricultural land, sand dunes, grassy-meadows, sagebrush, deciduous forest, and pine forests (yellow-pine, Douglas fir, spruce, hemlock, and redwood).